sachagd/YoutubeDownloader/README.md

 **YouTubeDownloader** is a Firefox extension that allows you to download YouTube videos and playlist in mp3 and mp4 format.
 It also allows you to select specific parts of a video and choose a resolution for mp4 files.

 This repository represent the local part of the extension.
-The extension will not work if you don't install the corresponding [extension](https://addons.mozilla.org/fr/firefox/addon/youtubedownloader/) in Firefox.
+It will not work if you don't install the corresponding [extension](https://addons.mozilla.org/fr/firefox/addon/youtubedownloader/) in Firefox.

 ## Prerequisites
 Before using the extension, you must download a few dependencies, you can do the steps manually if you want or if you use linux: